PhenixCollaboration/web/_results/hepdata_instructions.md

 {% include layouts/find_title.md name=page.name %}
 ##### Summary

-Submission to HEPData consists of uploading a *tar* or *gzip* archive containing data files in a HEPData-compliant format and having this upload validated by a designated Collaboration member as described below.
+The process of publishing materials on the HEPData portal consists of uploading a *tar* or *gzip* archive containing data files in the HEPData-compliant format and having this upload checked by a designated Collaboration member (more precisely, a IRC member) as described below.
+Once the uploaded material is certified by the IRC it will be made public by the HEPData coordinator.

 ##### The Format
 The data package prepared for submission to HEPData must conform to the specific